consected/restructure/README.md

 The **Zeus** App provides CRM and activity tracking functionality for the Football Players Health Study (FPHS) team.

+### Build and Test

+Build and testing is handled by a Docker container at [restructure-build](https://github.com/consected/restructure-build)

+Place **restructure-build** in the same parent directory as this project.
+Then you can easily run a build with:

+    app-scripts/release_and_build.sh

-### Build, Test and Deployment
+### Deployment

-Build, test and deployment is by Ansible, with full details here: https://github.com/hmsrc/ansible-playbooks-fphs-webapp
+Deployment is by Ansible, with full details here: https://github.com/hmsrc/ansible-playbooks-fphs-webapp

 The same Ansible roles can be used to create a self-contained Vagrant server for development, avoiding the need to get all the prerequisites satisfied locally.

 ### Multiple Repos